 The goal is to be producing 600 tonnes of knitted fabrics a month by the end of the year, up from 100 tonnes a month, Liu said.

-Last quarter, Everest’s knitted fabrics passed Lululemon Athletica Inc’s tests and the company is likely to supply spring and summer wear to the Canadian company next year, Liu said.
+Last quarter, Everest’s knitted fabrics passed Lululemon Athletica Inc’s tests and the company is likely to supply spring and summer wear to the Canadian company next year, according to people familiar with the matter.

-The company plans to allocate more than 30 percent of its knitted fabrics capacity to Lululemon in the future, she said.
+The people, who asked not to be named, said the company plans to allocate more than 30 percent of its knitted fabrics capacity to Lululemon in the future.

-In order to become a supplier for Lululemon, the company has developed a yarn dye technology that can be applied to nylon 66 yarns, Liu said, adding that it can currently dye 20 tonnes of yarn a day.
+In order to become a supplier for Lululemon, Everest has developed a yarn dye technology that can be applied to nylon 66 yarns, the people said, adding that the company can currently dye 20 tonnes of yarn a day.

 Everest has also received knitted fabric orders from North Face Inc, Columbia Sportswear and Decathlon Group, Liu said.